 Safety Data Sheets & Chemical Safety

-By clicking on the link below, faculty, staff and students can acquire information on a particular chemical/product that is used on the University of Michigan-Flint’s campus.
+By clicking on the Chemwatch link here or below, faculty, staff and students can acquire information on a particular chemical/product that is used on the University of Michigan-Flint’s campus.
 SDS can be used to identify hazards, First Aid Measures, Proper Handling and Storage, Personal Protective Equipment to be used, Chemical Properties, Reactivity, Flammability, Method of disposal, and more.
-The Glossary of Terms is a link to the explanation of terms found throughout the SDS. http://jr.chemwatch.net/chemgold3/?x
+The Glossary of Terms will provide definitions of terms commonly found on Safety Data Sheets.